-Through Relay for Life, Mrs. Reynolds has been able to raise massive amounts of money to go towards research for cancer.
-The community that comes out for Relay for Life really has impacted Mrs. Reynolds in such a positive way.
-They help her grow and move on, but never forget the spirit of Tayler is always with her.
-Mrs. Reynolds always says that "when [she] sees a rainbow or a butterfly, [she] knows that it is Tayler".
+Through Relay for Life, Mrs. Reynolds has been able to raise massive amounts of money for cancer research.
+The community of survivors and current fighters that come out for Relay for Life have impacted Mrs. Reynolds in a positive way.
+They help her grow and move on, but never forget that the spirit of Tayler remains at her side.
+Mrs. Reynolds always says that "when [she] sees a rainbow or a butterfly, [she] knows that it is Tayler."
 Mrs. Reynolds said that when Tayler was alive her favorite joys in life came from family, friends, rainbows, and butterflies.
 In fact, the high school's first football game was on Tayler's birthday.
-The whole game was dedicated to her and all ticket proceeds also went to cancer research.
-Right before the game started, on a perfect, beautiful day, the biggest, brightest rainbow you could ever imagine covered the stadium.
-Mrs. Reynolds teared up a little knowing that this would have been her daughter's first time dancing at the high school football game, but although she couldn't physically be dancing, she was there to support her team.
+The game was dedicated to Tayler and all ticket proceeds also went to cancer research.
+Right before the game started, on a perfect, beautiful day, the biggest, brightest rainbow imaginable arched over the stadium.
+Mrs. Reynolds teared up, knowing that it would have been her daughter's first time dancing at the high school football game.

+Although Tayler couldn't be dancing physically, she was there to support her team.